MAKROFREEK/installation-guide/README.md

 If you are curious about short cuts for my config just open (with any editor of your choosing) ~/.config/i3/config

 I prettied up my config recently so should be a breeze to go in and out changing whatever you'd like.
-Enjoy.